St. Augustine offers a British experience — without having to cross the pond.

 Karaoke with Your Mates

 No trip across the pond would be complete without karaoke, and no trip across the Bridge of Lions either.
-Karaoke might be the most British thing about the British Pub, and it’s certainly worth the trip.
+Karaoke might be the most British thing about The Pub, and it's certainly worth the trip.
 You can catch it every night of the week and enjoy some great British brews along with it.
-The British Pub has over 70 beers to choose from, and their karaoke song list is being updated every day.
+The British Pub has more than 70 beers to choose from, and their karaoke song list is being updated every day.
 But as you can see from this list, they already have some classics: The Spice Girls, The Proclaimers, David Bowie, The Beatles, Annie Lennox, George Michael, Kylie Minogue and all your favorites from the British Isles.

 The British Invasion in the 1960s brought over some of the most beloved rock musicians, changing the face of American music forever: The Beatles, The Rolling Stones, The Kinks.
 If you love Beatlemania and consider yourself a member of Sergeant Pepper's Lonely Hearts Club Band, then Mod Mari is the place you want to go.
 Mod Mari also loves all things English and it shows in the assortment of accessories available including mugs, bags, and fun retro lunchboxes.

-Great Moments in British History in St. Augustine
+Great Moments in St. Augustine's British History

 But what a blessing to have any British history at all in Florida, especially right here in St. Augustine.
 So what are our great moments in British history?

 You've heard us say this before, that St. Augustine is a town so nice the Spanish ruled us twice.
 Well, in between those Spanish periods, you had a period of time where the English called the town their home away from home.
 This happened when the Spanish ceded Florida to England as part of the Treaty of Paris concluding the Seven Years War.
 This event is marked each year by a ceremony at the Castillo de San Marcos.
-The ceremony has all the pomp and circumstance that makes people go nuts when there's a royal wedding and typically happens in the Spring.
+The ceremony has all the pomp and circumstance that makes people go nuts when there's a royal wedding -- it typically happens in the spring.

 Although they may seem to be two separate things, English history is Celtic history.
 After all, the Celts lived throughout the UK and unequivocally affected the culture.
 Celts also existed in regions in Spain, meaning the Spanish who first settled St. Augustine also had some Celtic heritage.
 To honor the Celtic heritage throughout Florida, St. Augustine plays host to the annual Celtic Festival.
 During the event, multiple vendors set up camp at Francis Field pushing their very Celtic wares including Celtic jewelry, home decor, apparel, and delicious goods.
 Spectators can also enjoy some stateside Highland Games.
-Expect lots of British food served like shepherd's pie and Scotch eggs.
+Expect lots of British food served such as shepherd's pie and Scotch eggs.

 Meet Your British Heroes Face to Face